In our circles, the name Jean-Pierre Robinot is legendary.

-After falling in love with wine at a young age, he became one of the natural wine movement’s true pioneers, opening one of the first bars dedicated to such wines in Paris and going on to found one of France’s premier journals on the topic, ‘Le Rouge et le Blanc’.
-Over the last two decades, Jean-Pierre has garnered a reputation for producing sublime Chenin Blanc and Pineau d’Aunis.
+Having falling in love with wine at a young age, Jean-Pierre became one of the natural wines true pioneers, opening one of the first bars dedicated to such wines and going on to found one of France’s premier journals on the topic, ‘Le Rouge et le Blanc’.
+Over the last two decades, he has garnered a reputation for producing sublime, genre-defying riffs on Chenin Blanc and Pineau d’Aunis.

-His passion, energy and generosity make a seat at the his farmhouse table a real treat and while we haven’t been able to make our annual pilgrimage this year, we sat down for a rare interview with the man to hear the fascinating story of how he fell in love with wine, moved to Paris and came full circle, making wine from the incredible terroir outside his childhood home in the little Loire village of Chahaignes.
+Jean-Pierre’s passion, energy and generosity make a seat at the his farmhouse table a real treat and while we haven’t been able to make our annual pilgrimage this year, we sat down for a rare interview to hear the story of how he fell in love with wine, moved to Paris and then came full circle, returning to the Loire to grow grapes in the little village where he grew up.

-How is the situation with the virus there in Chahaignes?
+Hello Jean-Pierre.
+How is the situation with the pandemic there in Chahaignes?

-Here in the countryside we have not experienced the virus and we wear masks only to go to the shops, so here we are good.
-We are sad that we can’t have visitors come and taste our wines and sad to not have you here, but let’s consider your trip postponed.
+Here in the countryside we have not experienced the virus yet, we wear masks only to go to the shops, so here things are good.
+We are sad that we are unable to have visitors come and taste our wines and also to not have you here with us this year.
+Let’s consider your trip postponed!

 The 2020 harvest was good, we managed the ripening of the grapes well and picked with a good level of acidity.
 The weather was wonderful and we harvested mainly during the morning as the afternoon was too hot.
 Both the reds and the whites were perfectly ripe with a very good balance.
 It was a superb harvest.